This is a heritage article I wrote over a decade ago but it still has some pertinent points about the world future.

 What is the nature of this cosmic doorway in space-time, this unfolding of human consciousness, this Nierika of shamanic adventure?
 Why are we here?
 What futures lie in store for us here on Earth, or threading through the trackless vastness of galactic space?
 How do we as visionaries, who have now become the creative artists of emerging life itself paint a fresco on the face of eternity for which we and our descendents will be proud?
 How can we emulate nature, so that our inspiration complements and enriches her, rather than subjugating and destroying her beauty and diversity forever?

-While some scientists and politicians may look at this era as one of ever expanding abundance and unforeseeable opportunity through undreamed of technologies, both the ecologists and the shamans of many diverse peoples who stand closer to nature are aghast at a process which appears as if humankind has become insane and lost all understanding of life and sense of meaning, direction and groundedness in our own continued existence.
-It is as if, in our love of the mechanism, which has proved so successful in scientific discovery, we have begun to turn ourselves, and with us the entire biosphere around us, into a reflection of our own mechanistic world view.
+While some scientists and politicians may look at this era as one of ever expanding abundance and unforeseeable opportunity through undreamed of technologies, both the ecologists and the shamans of many diverse peoples, who stand closer to nature, are aghast at a process which appears as if humankind has become insane and lost all understanding of life and sense of meaning, direction and groundedness in our own continued existence.
+It is as if, in our love of the mechanism, which has proved so successful in scientific discovery, and our own desire for dominance and supremacy, that we have begun to turn ourselves, and with us the entire biosphere around us, into a reflection of our own mechanistic world view.

 In a sense, all the history of Earth up to this point has been evolving towards this one catastrophic climactic transition.
 For all the vast millions of years that life evolved on earth, the planet has ever so slowly been elaborating an ever increasing diversity and abundance of life.
 At infrequent intervals this has been punctuated by dramatic species extinctions, often caused by astronomical impacts or major volcanic disturbances, but the rest of time, has seen the unfolding of a steadily enriching evolutionary endowment.
 Along with this biological unfolding has come an even more awesome unfolding of consciousness, from the simplest sentient organisms into the beauty and terror of the great mammals of the jungle and savannah.
 With each evolutionary stage has come a greater awareness, until the naked primate of all trades and manifold imaginations, Homo sapiens, appears on the stage.